SalesforceLabs/PackagePush/README.md

-### useful commands for developing in LMA org.
-Since LMA org is not scratch org, following commands will be useful
+### Useful commands for developing in LMA org.
+Since LMA org is a regular org and not a scratch org, following commands will be useful

 Git repo: https://github.com/SalesforceLabs/PackagePush